 Just as the name suggests, it is a document that serves as the proof or source of the transaction.

 In the past, source documents were always some sort of physical paper copy.
-However, today source documents can also exist in electronic form.
+However, today they can also exist in electronic form.

 The Importance of Source Documents

 Bookkeepers and other accounts personnel are adamant that a business keepsrecords of everything.

 They are the only real evidence of a transaction taking place, on a specific day and at a specific amount.

 If source documents don't exist for a transaction - because they've been lost or thrown away or not recorded in the first place - then accounting for the transaction becomes difficult.